Be Among the Best in the Nation

 Students are required to take Economics 7370: Introduction to Quantitative Economics, and Statistics 7510: Regression.
 In addition, a minimum of four additional courses related to the student’s program emphasis is required.
 Students will typically select either an empirical or an experimental emphasis and take appropriate courses (econometrics, statistics, experimental research design, and analysis of variance).

 An important part of learning research skills is participating in research workshop presentations.
-The School of Accountancy has a weekly research seminar that meets on Friday mornings to discuss current research-in-progress presented by faculty and Ph.D. students, and by invited faculty from other universities.
+The School of Accountancy has a weekly research workshop that meets on Friday mornings to discuss current research-in-progress presented by faculty and Ph.D. students, and by invited faculty from other universities.
 Attendance is required at these seminars, and written critiques of selected papers may also be required.

 An independent research project under the guidance of a faculty member, is undertaken in the summer following the first year in the doctoral program.
 Students enroll in ACCT 9401 and receive three credit hours.
 It is the student's responsibility to develop a project in consultation with an interested faculty member.
 Students receive a research stipend from the School of Accountancy equivalent to a summer TA/RA appointment.
-A final draft of the project report must be presented in one of the weekly Friday seminars before the end of the subsequent winter semester.
+A final draft of the project report must be presented in one of the weekly Friday workshops before the end of the subsequent winter semester.

 A comprehensive written examination in accounting is required following the completion of all doctoral course work requirements.
 Normally this occurs early in the winter semester of the student's third year in the program.
 Preparation of the exam is the joint responsibility of the PhD Director, the PhD Policy Committee, and faculty involved in doctoral course work.
 The exam consists of questions in the candidate's area of specialization and general questions covering other areas of accounting research.
 At the discretion of the Director, a follow-up oral examination may also be required if deemed necessary.
 Failure to pass the comprehensive written and oral examinations can result in dismissal from the program.
 However, the PhD Policy Committee may, if it is deemed appropriate, allow a student to retake the written examination a second time after a minimum of 12 weeks (in accordance with University of Missouri procedures described in the Graduate Catalog).